 Breastfeeding Supplies Checklist

 Start with nursing bras and breast pads for comfort and leak protection.
-You’ll also need a good quality breast pump if you’re planning to express milk.
-Don’t forget storage bags or bottles for safely storing breast milk.
+If you plan to express milk, a good quality breast pump and storage bags or bottles are worth having early.
+A nursing pillow supports both you and your baby during feeds.

 Positioning Your Baby for Success

-Start by holding your baby close, with their nose aligned with your nipple.
-Support their head and neck with your hand, allowing them to tilt their head back slightly.
-Their body should be facing you, tummy to tummy, to help them reach the breast effectively.
+Hold your baby close with their nose level with your nipple.
+Support their head and neck, letting them tilt their head back slightly.
+Their body should face yours, tummy to tummy, so they can reach the breast without turning their head.

 Signs of a Good Latch